henrysoares/api-mock/README.md

 If you don't have make installed you can type: ```sudo apt-get install make``` to install.

+After using any of the alternatives, the application will be up and running on port 8080.

 ## How to use

 To register a mock, make a post to 'api/mock' endpoint providing the following payload: